 At two years old, violinist Julian Rachlin was already fascinated by music, yet he had to beg his parents for violin lessons, not least because money was scarce.
-Now a world-renowned musician, he shares his early memories with Alexandra Rotter.
+Now he is a world-renowned musician.

 Your parents fled from Vilnius (Lithuania) to Vienna with you in 1978.
 Why did they make this radical move?